guacsec/guac-visualizer/docs/setup.md

 All commands run throughout this guide should be in this working directory.

-## Running the guac-visualizer from source
+## Running the visualizer from source

-Install the guac-visualizer dependencies:
+Install the dependencies:

 ```bash
 yarn install